 Choke is the degree of constriction machined into the muzzle end of the barrel.
 It’s a way of controlling the size of the pattern or spray at a given range.
 The tighter the choke the tighter the pellets are squeezed together so the pattern holds tighter over a longer distance.
 Conversely, the less restriction you have in the shotgun choke the more loosely the pellets are held together and the faster the pattern opens up.

 Shotgun ammunition is measured in gauge rather than in caliber and because shotguns are very versatile firearms, ammunition manufactured for them comes in a very wide variety of types and varying sizes and power.
 The gauge number is on the shotgun ammunition box.
-Your shotgun ammunition much match the gauge of your shotgun.
+Your shotgun ammunition must match the gauge of your shotgun.

 The length of the shell is another very important number.
 Not all lengths will feed in all shotguns.
 The common lengths are 2-3/4 inches, 3 inches, and 3-1/2 inches.
 The longer the shell, the more shot pellets and powder it can contain.
 Shotguns which are designed to load a shorter shell should never be used to fire a larger shell, even if the larger shell physically fits within the gun.This can be extremely dangerous as the gun may not be able to handle the higher pressures a more powerful ammunition produces.

 Dram Equivalent (power)

 Dram Equivalent will tell you how powerful the ammunition is.
 Originally, drams were a black powder weight measure but now modern shotgun ammunition uses smokeless powder.
 Shotgun ammunition manufacturers use dram equivalents to indicate how much power the load has.
 The higher the dram equivalent number, the more energy the ammunition has and the faster the shot will travel.